Check out our buyer's guide for the best laser cutters on the market. Plus an introduction to laser cutting, services, and materials.

 The process starts with an extremely small laser beam that is emitted from a tube when a current passes through.
 This current causes the laser to reflect off a partial mirror and point through a focal lens in the machine head.
 Following the vector file that holds the 2D design, the laser beam cuts away at a material until the image is completed.
 These laser cutting machines are highly capable of creating finely detailed patterns with a high-quality surface finish.
 There is a wide range of laser cutting techniques and compatible materials that you can use.

 CO2 powered laser cutters are the most commonly used of the three.
-With low power usage, relatively inexpensive price, and high efficiency, this laser cutting technology is the most ideal for consumers and maker spaces.
+With low power usage, relatively low price, and high efficiency, this laser cutting technology is the most ideal for consumers and maker spaces.
 The laser source is generated from a gas mixture that is primarily comprised of carbon dioxide.
-Also, CO2 lasers are also compatible with the widest range of materials.
+Also, CO2 lasers are compatible with the broadest range of materials.

 Created from a so-called “seed laser” and amplified through special glass fibers.
 This laser source has a high intensity that rivals Neodymium but is easier to maintain due to the way they’re built.
 Fiber-based laser cutters are mostly used for laser marking processes, which entails marking or labeling workpieces with information.